Whitepaper

 Network States

-Humanity Protocol facilitates the emergence of utopian Network States — a permission-less Web3 community of individuals, featuring advanced self-governance processes, vibrant virtual lifestyles, and verifiable connections to the physical world.
+Humanity Protocol facilitates the emergence of utopian Network States — a permissionless Web3 community of individuals, featuring advanced self-governance processes, vibrant virtual lifestyles, and verifiable connections to the physical world.

-How Does Proof of Humanity Work
+How Does Proof of Trust Work

-Phase 1 serves to create the largest blockchain network of unique human beings
+• Phase 1 serves to create the largest blockchain network of unique human beings

-Phase 2 will see Humanity Protocol becoming the identity layer of Web3, with the ability to issue verifiable credentials that attest to users' identities and other private data (i.e. employment and education records).
+• Phase 2 will see Humanity Protocol becoming the identity layer of Web3, with the ability to issue verifiable credentials that attest to users' identities and other private data (i.e. employment and education records).

 The following section outlines the system architecture and the roles of key components.